Professional Certificate in Advanced Public Engagement for Local Government

-Over this long-weekend at our Malibu campus, mid-career professionals will be equipped to lead a publically-engaged organization by gaining a deep understanding of the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.
+Over this long-weekend at our Malibu campus, mid-career professionals will be prepared to lead a publically-engaged organization by gaining a deep understanding of the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.
 Participants will receive instruction from current and former city managers and thought leaders in civic engagement as well as School of Public Policy faculty.

 $1990.
 Includes instruction and materials, meals and optional welcome dinner.